 Overseas Visitor Health Coverage

 Although Australia has a Medicare system to provide universal healthcare for residents, visitors are not always eligible to have hospital expenses or medical treatment costs paid for by the government.
 This means if you come to Australia without insurance, you could be at risk of huge out-of-pocket expenditures if you get sick or injured.
-While short-term travelers may look into optional travel insurance from their own insurer in their home countries, those who plan to stay in Australia longer will need to explore their options for overseas visitor health coverage.
+While short-term travellers may look into optional travel insurance from their own insurer in their home countries, those who plan to stay in Australia longer will need to explore their options for overseas visitor health coverage.

 - 1 Who Needs To Obtain Overseas Visitor Health Coverage?